CDCgov/prime-reportstream/prime-router/examples/generate-jwt-python/jwt-errors.md

 # Errors when generating a signed JWT
 As part of [the authentication process](https://reportstream.cdc.gov/resources/api/getting-started#set-up-authentication), an organization needs to generate a signed JSON Web Token (JWT).
-The signed JWT is used to retrieve an access token.
+The signed JWT is used to retrieve an access (bearer) token.
 You may receive an error during this process.
 Here is a list of possible errors and how to fix them.

 ## Expired token